netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift.md

-# Deploy the Citrix ingress controller as an OpenShift router plug-in
+b Deploy the Citrix ingress controller as an OpenShift router plug-in

 In an OpenShift cluster, external clients need a way to access the services provided by pods.
 OpenShift provides two resources for communicating with services running in the cluster: [routes](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html) and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).